 Hey-o, another dead story in honor of Halloween, and this one is even about the dead!
-It was a submit-as-I-go (versus a finish-a-whole-draft-and-then-polish) that got canned, so I didn’t have to waste a year of my life agonizing over this story no one’s interested in.
+It was a submit-as-I-go (versus a finish-a-whole-draft-and-then-polish) that got canned, so I didn’t have to waste a year of my life agonizing over this story.

 1. Third Booth from the Back